ergoplatform/ergodocs/docs/dev/stack/front-end.md

 The Ergo JS Template aims to serve as an entry point to Ergo dApp Development

 Bootstrapped with Create React App.
-It contains ergo-ts and ergo-lib libraries as dependencies and some examples to present how to use these libraries.
+It contains ergo-ts and ergo-lib libraries as dependencies and some examples of how to use these libraries.

 ### Explanations